-- Students who withdraw with Withdraw Passing (WP) or Withdraw Failing (WF). - Students who fail to complete a course with a grade of C or better.
+- Students who withdraw with Withdraw. - Students who fail to complete a course with a grade of C or better.

 Students can only be readmitted ONCE to any practical nursing course.
 Any student who has withdrawn or failed any nursing course(s) more than once will not be considered for readmission.